 People whose health plan deductible is below the amount permitted for an HSA-qualified plan.

 People whose health plan out-of-pocket limit exceeds the amount permitted for an HSA-qualified plan.

 People whose health plan includes even one co-pay for non-wellness services prior to the deductible being met.

 Clearly the above flaws keep HSAs from reaching their full potential.

-2. Medicare: While there are some minor exceptions, as a practical matter virtually all Medicare enrollees are prohibited from contributing to an HSA because Medicare benefits do not meet the statutory definition of HSA-qualified coverage.
+1/ While there are some minor exceptions, as a practical matter virtually all Medicare enrollees are prohibited by statute from contributing to an HSA because Medicare benefits do not meet the statutory definition of HSA-qualified coverage.

 4/ A person may not have an HSA and a health care FSA at the same time, unless the FSA a ‘limited’ or ‘post-deductible’ FSA.
 (This prohibition, and exception, also applies if your spouse is enrolled in a health care FSA.)
 A limited FSA is one that only pays for services that are not part of your medical plan (for example, dental and vision benefits).
 A post-deductible FSA is one that kicks in after you’ve met your regular medical plan’s deductible.